norahahr/Capstone2023/README.md

 ### EWISER
 To install EWISER, it is recommended to follow the intructions provided at: https://github.com/SapienzaNLP/ewiser The dependencies exclusively requied for running EWISER are not included in the requirements.txt file, but should be installed as instructed in the aforementioned repositroy.
+Without these dependencies, the preprocessing pipeline will not function correctly.

 ### Corpora
-The **ElSevier OA CC-BY Corpus** can be accessed at: https://elsevier.digitalcommonsdata.com/datasets/zm33cdndxs/2
+The **ElSevier OA CC-BY Corpus** can be accessed at: https://elsevier.digitalcommonsdata.com/datasets/zm33cdndxs/2 Save the directory in the repository.
+For ease, the directory has been renamed ```elsevier-oa``` for this project.
+Unzip the file ```json-articals.zip``` and the data is ready to be preprocessed.

 The **Corpus of Contemporary Academic English (COCA)** can be purchased at: https://www.corpusdata.org/purchase.asp